Oscar Wilde: Exile

 Although Douglas had been the cause of his misfortunes, he and Wilde were reunited in August 1897 at Rouen.
 This meeting was disapproved of by the friends and families of both men.
-Constance Wilde was already refusing to meet Wilde or allow him to see their sons, though she sent him money – three pounds a week.
+Constance Wilde was already refusing to meet Wilde or allow him to see their sons, though she sent him money – three pounds a week - until her death in April 1898.
 During the latter part of 1897, Wilde and Douglas lived together near Naples for a few months until they were separated by their families under the threat of cutting off all funds.
+Wilde left Italy in December 1897 and returned to France, settling in Paris in February 1898.

+Wilde's arrival in Paris coincided with the height of the Dreyfus affair, when Emile Zola was prosecuted over his article J'accuse...!.
+After Zola was convicted, Wilde helped Zola by passing on, from his friend Carlos Blacker who was an intimate friend of the Italian military attache Alessandro Panizzardi, the first document that implicated Ferdinand Walsin Esterhazy as the real treasonous contact with the German Embassy, of which Alfred Dreyfus had been falsely accused.
+The contents were published in the newspaper Le Siecle on 4 April 1898 as the article Lettre d'un Diplomate.
+It revived the Dreyfusard cause politically, but it caused a friendship break between Wilde and Blacker, who suffered press attacks over the revelations.

 Wilde's final address was at the dingy Hôtel d'Alsace (now known as L'Hôtel), on rue des Beaux-Arts in Saint-Germain-des-Prés, Paris.
 "This poverty really breaks one's heart: it is so sale [filthy], so utterly depressing, so hopeless.
 Pray do what you can" he wrote to his publisher.
 He corrected and published An Ideal Husband and The Importance of Being Earnest, the proofs of which, according to Ellmann, show a man "very much in command of himself and of the play", but he refused to write anything else: "I can write, but have lost the joy of writing".